NJ-2020/My-Portfolio-Web-Designs/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# My Portfolio Mobile Version
+# My Portfolio Desktop Version - RWD

 > This project is a Microverse task to build personal portfolio, to parse a Figma design, use Flexbox and CSS Grid to place elements in the page.
 It covers html and css and applying linters on each of them.